Ngwaabanjong/DevOps-joinhere/Git/git-labs/gitignore.md

 # What is Git Ignore?
-- A gitignore file specifies intentionally untracked files or directories that Git should ignore.
+- A .gitignore file specifies intentionally untracked files or directories that Git should ignore.

 ---